top of page

 Time To Take The Plunge!

-This January, people of all ages (who are healthy and able) are being encouraged to take a sponsored cold-water dip in aid of Dementia Support at Sage House.
+Between 1st - 8th February, we're encouraging people who are healthy and able to take a sponsored cold-water dip in aid of Sage House.
 Money raised from the event will go towards providing a wide range of dementia services and support for people living with dementia and their loved ones.

 The Dip for Dementia challenge can include: